This Queensland travel guide is here to convince you that visiting this great state is something that you should do

 Food and Drink

-The cost of food and drink is cheaper in Queenlsand on the whole than states such as Victoria and New South Wales.
+The cost of food and drink is cheaper in Queensland on the whole than states such as Victoria and New South Wales.
 This only really applies to eating out though, so prices in the supermarkets are more or less the same.

 Like most places in Australia, alcohol is expensive in Queensland.
 If you want to save money, then I would advise you to cut back on your drinking or stick to wine!

 If you’re doing the main backpacker route up the East Coast to Cairns, then the odds are you’re going to do a lot of tours.
 This will eat into your budget, as they do add up, especially with the costs of travelling around and hostels!

-One way to make it cheaper is to book through a travel agents such as Peter Pans or Wicked.
+One of the best Queensland travel tips is to book through a travel agents such as Peter Pans or Wicked.
 You can normally get a better deal if you book through them than direct with the company!

 Tips and tricks